juliehutchinson001/javascript_practice/notes/ES6_updates.md

 ## Hoisting

 >- Hoisting is a result of how JavaScript is interpreted by your browser.
-Essentially, before any JavaScript code is executed, all variables are "hoisted", which means they're raised to the top of the function scope.
+Essentially, before any JavaScript code is executed, all variables are "hoisted", which means they're raised to the top of the __function scope__.
 So at run-time, the `getClothing()` function actually looks more like this…

 ```javascript
 function getClothing(isCold) {